ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     Disconnect from Fabric gateway.
     getPaper program complete.

-**12.** That's enough command line for right now, let's jump to VSCode and buy our new paper there.
+**12.** That's enough command line for right now- let's jump to VSCode and buy our new paper there.
 Within the IBM Blockchain extension, go to the `Fabric Gateway` and click on the `papercontect` gateway.
 From there, click on `Admin@org1.example.com` and untoggle to the